 Music and the performing arts are viewed as a vital component of the school and the development of a fully rounded child.
 The children enjoy specialist music lessons and regular opportunities are created for pupils to perform, and develop their own confidence to both their peers and a wider audience, through regular assemblies and shows.
 Throughout the school art work is displayed from pupils in all age ranges.
 Pupils are taught to create in a variety of media as well as being given specific guidance on technique.

-In Years 7-9, students are taught core subjects (Maths, English and Science) in ability groups and non-core subjects in mixed ability groups.
-At the end of Year 9, students, after participating in a full guidance programme, choose their IGCSE options and will follow these over a two year period.
-At the end of Year 11, (Grade 10), students who achieve a minimum of 6 passes at IGCSE at grade B or above will be invited to join the Sixth Form to follow the full A Level programme.
+In Years 7-9, students are taught core subjects (Maths, English and Science) in streamed ability groups, and non-core subjects in mixed ability groups.
+At the end of Year 9, students, after participating in a full guidance programme, choose their IGCSE options and follow these over a two year period.
+At the end of Year 11, students who achieve a minimum of 6 passes at IGCSE at grade B or above are invited to join the Sixth Form to follow the full A Level programme.

 The specific focus on STEAM subjects within the school means that the technology resources are particularly impressive.
 These include a robotics lab equipped with drones, 3D printers, flight simulators, spherical robots and swivl devices among others.

-Fees are currently AED 61,000 for all year groups from FS1 to Year 8, rising to AED 70,000 for years 9 - 11 and AED 74,000 for years 12 and 13.
-These compare with favourably with Brighton College (whose fees are very similar), and are significantly lower than Cranleigh, whose fees range from AED 80,000 to AED 96,000 for the same year groups.
+Fees are currently AED 59,150 Nursery and FS2, rising to AED 65,610 for Year 1.
+Year 2 (at the Junior school) is actually a lower fee at AED 63,060 before fees rise to AED 67,200 for Years 3 to 8, AED 72,370 for Years 9 - 11 and AED 76,500 for Years 12 and 13.
+These compare with favourably with Brighton College (whose fees are very similar), and are significantly lower than Cranleigh, whose fees range from AED 65,000 to AED 96,000 for the same year groups.

 If you are the owner or the principal of the school and note any inaccuracies, or would like to update data, you can now open an account with us.
 You will also be able to add admissions availability per year group, and advertise current job vacancies.
 This is a free service.
 Please help us keep prospective parents up to date with your latest information.